Last Updated on December 17, 2020.

 Also, in most homes you might find that one speaker is in the living room while the other is really far away, maybe even in another room.

-Can you do this using headphones?
+Can you mix in mono using headphones?

 While you will probably do the bulk of your mixes with Studio Monitors, mixing on Headphones can be done as well.